-• Identify potential root causes of local/global problems and how they affect local/global cultures, economies, politics, and policies.
+1. Identify potential root causes of local/global problems and how they affect local/global cultures, economies, politics, and policies

-- Assess and evaluate individual and collective responsibilities within a diverse and interconnected global society. - Analyze the impact of colonialism and racism on Indigenous peoples. - Synthesize a range of differing community perspectives on ethics and justice and explain how these perspectives can inform structural change.
+- 2. Assess and evaluate individual and collective responsibilities within a diverse and interconnected global society - 3.
+Apply concepts of sustainable development to address sustainability challenges in a global context - 4.
+Synthesize a range of differing community perspectives on ethics and justice and explain how these perspectives can inform structural change